|

 There are more places to plug your lego into the main brick (yellow smart hub) which, like the sensors are more rectangular and user friendly.
 There are a lot of additional NEW pieces such as large Technic Frames and pieces that make it easy to join bits at right-angles (biscuits).
 The Technic Base Plate is a great starting point for many models.
 The colours are pretty cool, too! |

 The new "Brain" or smart hub computer brick is easy to operate and has cool features like being able to display large pixel images and even scrolling words.
 This hub is easier to connect to bluetooth, but I strongly recommend you use the same tablet for the same brick each time you connect.
 This might just be a habit I picked up from using the old EV3 kits, but it is a good tip also just to help keep track of who is using which device.
 I have labeled my bricks A-J and likewise with my iPads, so the hubs always connect to the same device.
 Another advantage is, that it is easier to turn off than other Mindstorms bricks.
 (Hold power button in for 3-seconds).
 This is handy if you need to solve a problem by turning it off and on again!
-Another cool feature is that all the ports can be input or output, so potentially you could run up to six motors from one brick. |
+Another cool feature is that all the ports can be input or output, so potentially you could run up to six motors from one brick.
+The arrow buttons can also be used to scroll through up to 20 downloaded programs.
+Every time you code your robot, there is a number at the bottom right of your screen, which will match the number you can scroll to on the hub.
+Some kids think their hub is updated as soon as they change their code, but they need to be told to run or download the code from their device to the hub to update it!
+You can also code the arrow buttons to do follow commands such as making the robot do something completely different when an arrow is pressed. |

 When there is a heart on the screen (as above) you can plug motors and sensors straight into the brick and control them without the need for coding.
 For example, after plugging a motor in it can be sped up or slowed down, using the arrow buttons on the hub.